ldiw-legacy/LDIR-Mobile/CONTRIBUTING.md

 * Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.
 * Avoid the use of personal pronouns in code comments or documentation.
 There is no need to address persons when explaining code (e.g. "When the developer").

+## How you can contribute?
+Do you like to design?
+•	Create art for social media banners to promote the project

+Do you like to write?
+•	Write and improve the project’s documentation
+•	Write social media posts about the project
+•	Proofread files
+•	Write a translations

+Do you like organizing?
+•	Link to duplicate issues, and suggest new issue labels, to keep things organized
+•	Ask clarifying questions on recently opened issues to move the discussion forward

+Do you like to code?
+•	Find an open issue to tackle
+•	Improve tooling and testing

 ## Issue Contributions

 When opening new issues or commenting on existing issues on this repository please make sure discussions are related to concrete technical issues with the